dleovl/Bootstrap/README.md

 Once the tweak is converted, press Ok and share the `.deb` with your package manager.

+Additionally, this prevents patched tweaks from being updated through Zebra.
+You will need to use Sileo to update (and patch) your tweaks.

 ### \*tweak name\* doesn't work, why?
 Some tweaks are currently not supported.
 This can either be due to lack of daemon support, or a poorly written tweak that has hardcoded rootful/rootless paths that cannot be patched.